 While the Alzheimer’s field has traditionally focused on one major theory, the so-called amyloid hypothesis, this research direction has not resulted in any therapeutic options for patients.
 Additionally, the root cause of neuronal degeneration remains unknown.
 The consortium is taking an innovative strategy that will focus on alternative hypotheses that include neuronal protection.
 The goal of the consortium is to employ an innovative research and development infrastructure that will result in changing Alzheimer’s from a terminal diagnosis into a treatable condition.

 MD Anderson’s Institute for Applied Cancer Science (IACS) will serve as the drug discovery and development component of the consortium.
-The consortium will leverage the infrastructure and expertise of the entire Institute, with Ming-Kuei Jang, Ph.D., associate director of neurobiology, serving as the lead within IACS for activities related to the consortium.
-Jang will also be the liaison between researchers at all three institutions, serving to prioritize identified targets for further development into clinical candidates.
+The consortium will leverage the infrastructure and expertise of the entire Institute, with neurobiology and neuropharmacology groups providing project specific expertise.
+The neuroscientists within IACS will liaise with researchers at the partner institutions, to move projects towards the selection of clinical candidates, and to prioritize identified targets for future drug discovery efforts.

 Why IACS is the logical drug development partner

 IACS has developed the functional components necessary develop therapeutics, regardless of the disease target, and the IACS has established fully integrated milestone-driven project teams with over 300-years of drug development experience.